I sat amongst Queens and Kings on Sunday, June 10th and I’m still inspired a month later.

-Ayana: ( LOL)Woman empowerment if it is a trend should be a never ending trend.
+Ayana: ( LOL)Woman empowerment if it is a trend should be a never-ending trend.
 Being in the business that I do, I only sit at the table with 90% men.
 My dream is to do Deals in Heels!
 So, if I become what they can see eventually it will grow into what I think it should be, we are just as strong and capable as the other sex. (sometimes stronger).

 Nat: As you mentioned, the most challenging thing you’re dealing with is the death of your husband – what would you tell women who are facing this challenge?

-Ayana: I have a friend and I tell her to Breathe, one breath one moment and one foot step at a time we cannot change what has happened but we must implement the proper tools to cope with living our daily lives.
+Ayana: I have a friend and I tell her to Breathe, one breath one moment and one footstep at a time we cannot change what has happened but we must implement the proper tools to cope with living our daily lives.
 Ruff days come, have them but don’t let it stop you from breathing.

-Nat: What do you think about the state of the Real Estate Market in Brooklyn (prices, foreclosures, gentrification etc.) From the perspective of a Brooklyn native and that of an Investor?
+Nat: What do you think about the state of the Real Estate Market in Brooklyn (prices, foreclosures, gentrification, etc.) From the perspective of a Brooklyn native and that of an Investor?

 Dr. Fuller is also the founder of the No Rest Until Success Foundation, which serves the NYC community in many different aspects but aims at helping NYC high school seniors pursue their college dreams through scholarship awards.

 Dr. Fuller success story stems from being raised in NYC Brownsville/East Flatbush section of Brooklyn, NY and being exposed to the power of education and the places that a solid education can take you.
-Being raised without both parents, Dr. Fuller managed to put herself through school and remain student loan and debt free.
+Being raised without both parents, Dr. Fuller managed to put herself through school and remain student loan and debt-free.
 Dr. Fuller personal struggles have created a self-motivation from within that has allowed her to use education to take her out of poverty.
-In turn, Dr. Fuller wants to inspire others to become self-motivated in life to deliver themselves from whatever battle or rut they are currently in and to a promising tomorrow and better future.
+In turn, Dr. Fuller wants to inspire others to become self-motivated in life to deliver themselves from whatever battle or rut they are currently in and to a promising tomorrow and a better future.

 Dr. Fuller stressed the effectiveness of therapy.
-She believes Education should come first and that Life is bigger than Brooklyn.
+She believes education should come first and that Life is bigger than Brooklyn.
 Life isn’t about where you start but rather where you’d like to go.

-Nat: What does success means to you?
+Nat: What does success mean to you?